bpineau/katafygio/assets/helm-chart/katafygio/README.md

 ## Chart Details

-If your backups are flooded by commits from uninteresting changes, you may filter out irrelevant objects using the `excludeKind` and `excludeObject` options.
+If your backups are flooded by commits from uninteresting changes, you may filter out irrelevant objects using the `excludeKind`, `excludeObject`, `excludeNamespaces`, and `excludeHavingOwnerRef` options.

 By default, the chart will dump (and version) the clusters content in /tmp/kf-dump (configurable with `localDir`).
 This can be useful as is, to keep a local and ephemeral changes history.
 To benefit from long term, out of cluster, and centrally reachable persistence, you may provide the address of a remote git repository (with `gitUrl`), where all changes will be pushed.